Lunartyx/PortainerKubernetes/README.md

 ## Docker Swarm installation

 First we install this packages to handle the certificates<br />
-`apt install apt-transport-https ca-certificates curl gnupg2 software-properties-common`
+`apt install -y apt-transport-https ca-certificates curl gnupg2 software-properties-common`

 To check if the download isn't hacked we download the certificate from docker<br />
 `curl -fsSL https://download.docker.com/linux/debian/gpg | apt-key add -`